What you will learn in this article:

-- Boost your digestion: Improve your stomach acid (start with 1 HCL Betaine pill before meals and increase the dose to 2 or more if you don’t feel any burn).
-Take digestive enzymes about half an hour before a meal.
+- Take digestive enzymes: Some people improve their digestion by taking digestive enzymes about half an hour before a meal.
 Most complexes contain beneficial enzymes like bromelain, lactase, lipase, cellulase and papain – that will help you break down and absorb a wide range of ingredients.
-Eating bitters such as endive, arugula (rocket) and dandelion is also very good for boosting your digestion.
+I take these Digestive Enzymes.

-- Belly bacteria imbalance: Your belly is a barometer of your overall well-being.
+- Gut bacteria: Your gut microbiome is a barometer of your overall well-being.
 It is home to some 100 trillion types of different bacteria, according to the findings of the Human Microbiome Project by America’s National Institutes of Health.
 This means you have 10 times more bacteria in your body than your own cells.
 A great deal of that bacteria sets up house in your digestive system and when the bad bacteria outweigh the good, it can cause inflammation that damages the integrity and function of your gut lining, triggering leaky gut.
 Listen to the connection between gut bacteria, the role of sporebiotics (or spore-based probiotics) and your hormones in this revealing interview.

 Mix them up so that you enjoy a range of bacteria.
 Good choices include sauerkraut, lacto-fermeted cucumbers, miso (if you tolerate soy), kefir (a probiotic milk drink) and kimchi (a fermented Korean vegetable side dish).
 Try my recipe for this fermented Probiotic Beetroot Tonic called Kvass.